 We will only retain your personal information for as long as necessary to fulfil the purposes for which we collected it, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 To determine the appropriate retention period for personal information, we consider the amount, nature, and sensitivity of the personal information, the potential risk of harm from unauthorized use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.

-When we no longer require the personal information we have otherwise collected about you, we will dissociate such information from the information attached to your content.
-In some circumstances we may anonymize your personal information (so that it can no longer be associated with you), in which case we may use this information indefinitely without further notice to you.
+When we no longer require the personal information we may anonymize it (so that it can no longer be associated with you), in which case we may use this information indefinitely without further notice to you.

-European data protection laws give European Union users certain rights regarding their personal information.
-If you are located within the European Union, you may ask us to take the following actions in relation to your personal information that we hold:
+European data protection laws give European users certain rights regarding their personal information.
+You may ask us to take the following actions in relation to your personal information that we hold:

 You can submit these requests by email to email@example.com or our postal address provided above.
 We may request specific information from you to help us confirm your identity and process your request.
 Applicable law may require or permit us to decline your request.
 If we decline your request, we will tell you why, subject to legal restrictions.
 If you would like to submit a complaint about our use of your personal information or response to your requests regarding your personal information, you may contact us as described above or submit a complaint to the data protection regulator in your jurisdiction.
 You can find your data protection regulator here.

-Whenever we transfer your personal information out of the EEA to countries not deemed by the European Commission to provide an adequate level of personal information protection, the transfer will be based:
+Whenever we transfer your personal information out of the European Economic Area (“EEA”) to countries not deemed by the European Commission to provide an adequate level of personal information protection, we will transfer the information: